 How Does Nizoral® Work?

-Nizoral® shampoo is treating a common type of dandruff caused by a fungal infection.
+Nizoral® shampoo treats a common type of dandruff caused by a fungal infection.
 The active ingredient ketoconazole is an antifungal agent and found in a concentration of 1% over-the-counter (you can buy without a prescription) and in a concentration of 2% as a prescription.
 It works by targeting the cell membrane of fungi2.
 For anyone interested – ketoconazole blocks the creation of an essential component of fungal cell membrane3, making holes and disrupts the integrity of the cell membrane of fungi.
 This leads to the leaking out of the essential constituents of fungal cells, eventually causing it to die.

 What Does The Evidence Say?

 Most of the clinical trials that have been done with the prescription strength (2% ketoconazole) and not with the over-the-counter strength (1% ketoconazole).
 In a small study comparing 1% with 2% ketoconazole, the 2% was better at reducing the flakiness and density of the fungus (Malassezia) 4.
 Depending on the severity of your dandruff (or seborrheic dermatitis), you may want to opt for a prescription strength if the 1% isn’t helping enough.